atomfinger/toUUID/why_touuid.md

   <["Yale"]>
 ```

 We are lucky that we are dealing with such a simple model for this example, as that helps us to identify that the second record is the odd one out, but do keep in mind that reading these error messages gets more complicated the bigger a model is.
-The first error message might give us a decent amount of information about what went wrong, but I’d argue that it is unnecessarily difficult to identify which record was the perpetrator intuitively.
-The critical, identifiable, bits of information is hidden in the middle of the error.
-Such unintuitive messages might be okay for this test, but consider that most systems have more functionality and tests than our example, so this problem increases as the number of tests increases.
+The first error message might give us a decent amount of information about what went wrong, but I’d argue that it is unnecessarily difficult to identify which record is the one that is causing issues.
+The critical, identifiable, bits of information is hidden in the middle of the error under the `school` property.
+Such unintuitive messages might be okay for this test, but consider that most systems have more functionality and tests than our example, so this problem will only get worse as a system grows in size and complexity.

 The second error message is much more problematic.
 Since we are, essentially, doing multiple asserts in a single test, it means that this error will only show up when the number of items asserts passes.
 This means that we don’t have the printout of the first test if this error shows up.
-It can be challenging to figure out which exact student was wrongly returned based on the second error alone, significantly when datasets grow bigger.
+It can be challenging to figure out which exact student was wrongly returned based on the second error alone, significantly more difficult when datasets grow bigger.

 Another thing to consider is that `listStudentsBySchoolOrderedByGraduationYear` also has a specific order to it, `GraduationYear`.
-This is also something we should verify in our tests:
+This is also something we must verify.
+In this scenario, we're forced to write this requirement as a separate test:

 ```java
 List<Student> result = studentDao.listStudentsBySchoolOrderedByGraduationYear("Harvard");